Skip to content

 Implementation

-N6Core‘s module n6.collectors.generic comes with a class mix-in CollectorWithStateMixin (not to be confused with the deprecated legacy ones: CollectorStateMixIn and CollectorStateMixInPlus!) which saves the state as a pickle (so it can be almost any Python object) inside the n6‘s cache directory.
+N6DataSources’s module n6datasources.collectors.base comes with a class mixin StatefulCollectorMixin which saves the state as a pickle (so it can be almost any Python object) inside the n6’s state directory.

-CollectorWithStateMixin consist of 4 methods and an __init__.
-We will care only about 3 of them
+StatefulCollectorMixin consist of 4 methods and an __init__.
+We will care only about 3 of them:

-• save_state(self, state) - saves the given state as a pickle in the cache directory.
+• save_state(self, state) - saves the given state as a pickle in the state directory.

-• load_state(self) - tries to load and returns a previously saved state from the cache directory.
+• load_state(self) - tries to load and returns a previously saved state from the state directory.
 If it failed it calls make_default_state (see below) to obtain the default state.

 • make_default_state(self) - creates the default state object of the collector.
 The default implementation just returns None.

-This class is a mix-in so it does not modify the run_handling method of a collector in any way whatsoever.
-So it is your responsibility to call load_state before starting collecting data and save_state just before the exiting (or after each state update, this method ensures that in case of the collector’s crash we will recover at point right before the error has occurred).
+This class is a mixin, so it does not modify the run_collection method of a collector in any way whatsoever.
+So it is your responsibility to call load_state before starting collecting data and save_state just before the exiting (or after each state update, this method ensures that in case of the collector’s crash, we will recover at point right before the error has occurred).

-Note that CollectorWithStateMixin does some initialization in __init__ which is later used by the load_state and save_state methods.
+Note that StatefulCollectorMixin does some initialization in __init__ which is later used by the load_state and save_state methods.
 So make sure to call it (typically just using the super() technique).

 What does init do?

-You can skip this part and just jump to the example but if you are curious the here.
+You can skip this part and jump to the example, but if you are curious:

-__init__ basically just sets the path of the state file by joining cache_dir path with the generated state’s file name.
+__init__ basically just sets the path of the state file by joining state_dir path with the generated state’s file name.

 Example